reviewsextraslinksguestbooksitemap

 (photo by Michael Dequina)

-Selfie-ready standees remain the way to generate buzz for big ticket big studio titles, including Paramount's Mission: Impossible -- The Final Reckoning (May 23), Disney's live action Lilo & Stitch adaptation (also May 23), Universal/DreamWorks's live action How to Train Your Dragon adaptation (June 13), Disney/Pixar's Elio (June 20), and Universal's Jurassic Park Rebirth (July 2).
+Selfie-ready standees remain the way to generate buzz for big ticket big studio titles, including Paramount's Mission: Impossible -- The Final Reckoning (May 23), Disney's live action Lilo & Stitch adaptation (also May 23), Universal/DreamWorks's live action How to Train Your Dragon adaptation (June 13), Disney/Pixar's Elio (June 20), and Universal's Jurassic World Rebirth (July 2).
 The big winner in the creativity department is Disney/Marvel Studios, with the giant Wheaties cereal box-style standee for Thunderbolts* (May 2), complete with witty "nutrition" labeling.

 Mission: Impossible The Final Reckoning standeeMission: Impossible -- The Final Reckoning standee